arnavlul/Ply/README.md

-# GrandmasterZero
+# Ply

-GrandmasterZero is a high-performance, UCI-compatible chess engine written in C++.
+Ply is a high-performance, UCI-compatible chess engine written in C++.
 It utilizes advanced bitboard techniques and modern search heuristics to achieve a competitive playing strength of approximately **2185 Elo**.

 ## Features